 Tesla Model 3 – The cheapest Tesla available

-As the most afforable Tesla by a decent margin, the Model 3 looks quite appealing for 2021.
-Its Standard Range Plus trim starts at a purchase price of $41,990 with zero upgrades, and can go as high as $56,490.
-The latter price includes every top feature available such as red paint, 19″ sport wheels, and full-self driving capabilities.
+Despite its role as the most affordable Tesla, the Model 3 has seen some large price hikes in 2022.
+Its Standard Range RWD trim starts at a purchase price of $48,490 with zero upgrades, and can go as high as $63,490.
+The latter price includes every top feature available such as red paint, 19″ sport wheels, and the ever-controversial full-self driving capability for $12,000.

 Tesla Model Y price

-Another add-on that is important to point out in all of these high end prices is the seven seat interior for the Model Y. For an extra $3,000, customers are able to select the third row option as they order their new EV.
+An important add-on to point out in all of these high end prices is the seven seat interior for the Model Y. For an extra $3,000, customers are able to select the third row option as they order their new EV.

-Note: This option is currently only available on the Standard Range Plus and Long Range trims.
+Note: This option is currently only available on the Long Range trim.

 Tesla Model S price